SamLeGamerYB/sm64CoopDX/README.md

 Taking the mods from https://mods.sm64coopdx.com/ ~~and https://gamebanana.com~~ (Not Avalable Yet)
 This app is 100% FREE and AD-FREE

+## F.A.Q.

+**Will there be more ports?**
+\- Yes there will be an Android port, but any Apple product (MacOS, iPhone...) and SteamOS will not be avalable / made by me.
+If someone wants to code one port, the person will make a fork and i will put it my README.

+**Will this be free forever?**
+\- Of course!
+Im not making money just by creating a modding software that will just read the site or the API.
+But you can always donate if you want.

 #### Want custom themes ?
 [Check this out](https://github.com/SamLeGamerYB/sm64CoopDX-themes)